francescmarti00/dmu-multimedia/md/JS-New-Intro-III-TECH2015.md

 You access an array element by referring to the index number.
 So, animals[0] =  "elephant", cars[1] =  "gorilla", etc.

 Study this example.
 Notice how we use the variable 'count' to display the array elements.
-(Yes, there is a problem is we clickon the button more than 5 times.
+(Yes, there is a problem is we click on the button more than 5 times.
 We will fix this in the next exercise).

 ```JS
 <!DOCTYPE html>